Olympics in LA: A Win for Climate-Friendly Transportation

 Posted by Bryn Lindblad in #Blog on July 13, 2017

-We’re excited by the idea that LA will host the Olympic Games.
+We’re excited about LA hosting the Olympic Games.

 It might not seem an obvious win for climate action, but here’s the more subtle reason why we’re excited.
 The LA Olympics bid includes a climate-friendly transportation plan for getting athletes and spectators between the various sporting venues — a plan that highlights low-carbon public transit and no-carbon active transportation options in LA County.